Technology

 “The way we manage our content in the digital age is broken.
 Our content is scattered all over the place and disconnected.
 Stuff is in emails, Google Drive, Dropbox, Facebook, Slack Evernote, and more,” said Shelf co-founder and CEO Sedarius Tekara Perrotta.
 “The average organization uses over 20 different platforms to manage their content and the problem is only getting worse.”

-Studies show that the average information worker spends 494 hours per year searching for information, at cost of over $14,000 per employee/year.
+Studies show that the average information worker spends 494 hours per year searching for information, at a cost of over $14,000 per employee/year.
 Organizations that significantly improve employee access to content will not only see a spike in productivity, but a positive impact on the bottom line too–and this is where Shelf comes into play.

 Shelf was designed to transform the proverbial “fire hose of information” into a single source of digestible, accessible content.
 The intuitive interface means that users can find content that would have previously been scattered and disorganized in fewer than 3 clicks.